Choose your language

 How to print a document from an iPad

-Provided you’ve got a printer that supports AirPrint, Apple’s proprietary software that lets you hook up your iPad to a friendly printer (without the need to download annoying drivers) the process is easy:
+Provided you’ve got a printer that supports AirPrint (Apple’s proprietary software that hooks up your iPad to a friendly printer without the need to download annoying drivers) the process is easy:

 1. Connect your iPad to the same network as the printer.